BrianInGermany/Xzerpt/README.md

-# Web app for saving cards from UI to csv and downloading
+# Web app for saving CSV from ideas and printing to HTML